yext/search-core/docs/answers-core.highlightedfields.md

 ## HighlightedFields type

-A mapping of the values emphasized by the Answers API.
+A mapping of fields to the values emphasized by the Answers API

 <b>Signature:</b>